open-quantum-safe/tsc/security/response-process.md

 Regardless of the assessment outcome, the response should be courteous and thank the reporter(s) for filing the issue.
 If a patch is to be made, the reporter(s) should be offered the opportunity to review and/or contribute to the fix.

-COMMENT:
-Would a response template be helpful (and worth the time/effort to create)?

 ### Assembling a response team

 If the reported issue is assessed as a vulnerability to be patched, the Quarterback will assemble a team to develop the fix.